bartvmaercke/devblog/src/pages/pihole-and-ubntcontroller/index.md

 Don't forget to point the dns to your pi-hole.
 (I've also created a noip address and added that too)

-## setup a new controller on a newer pi
+## Setup a new controller on a newer pi

 Since the minimum requirements were not met for the ubnt controller, I decided to use an other pi and and see if i could recover the settings from the backup.